-This event has been inspired by, and is being held in partnership with, The British Library’s new feminist oral history project, Sisterhood and After: An Oral History of the Women’s Liberation Movement.
+This event was inspired by, and was held in partnership with The British Library’s new feminist oral history project, Sisterhood and After: An Oral History of the Women’s Liberation Movement.

 The archive consists of audio recordings featuring the voices of a diverse range of feminists discussing work, race, fashion and identity.
 Panellists Beatrix Campbell and Lesley Abdela participated in the British Library's project, and will talk about their contributions.
 Polly Russell, curator at the British Library, will talk about why the archive matters.